aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

 The integration test and canary modes are used in the CDK publishing pipeline and the CDK canaries, respectively.
 You wouldn't normally need to run them directly that way.

+## Bundling

+Our CLI package is built and packaged using the [node-bundle](../../tools/%40aws-cdk/node-bundle/README.md) tool.

+This has two affects one should be aware of:

+### Runtime Dependencies

+All runtime dependencies are converted to `devDependencies`, as they are bundled inside the package and don't require installation by consumers.
+This process happens on-demand during packaging, this is why our [source code](./package.json) still contains those dependencies, but the [npm](https://www.npmjs.com/package/aws-cdk) package does not.

+### Attributions

+The bundler also creates an attributions document that lists out license information for the entire dependency closure.
+This document is stored in the [THIRD_PARTY_LICENSES](./THIRD_PARTY_LICENSES) file.
+Our build process validates that the file committed to source matches the expected auto-generated one.
+We do this so that our source code always contains the up to date attributions document, and so that we can backtrack/review changes to it using normal code review processes.

+Whenever a dependency changes (be it direct or transitive, new package or new version), the attributions document will change, and needs to be regenerated.
+For you, this means that:

+1. When you manually upgrade a dependency, you must also regenerate the document by running `yarn pkglint` inside the CLI package.
+2. When you build the CLI locally, you must ensure your dependencies are up to date by running `yarn install` inside the CLI package.
+Otherwise, you might get an error like so: `aws-cdk: - [bundle/outdated-attributions] THIRD_PARTY_LICENSES is outdated (fixable)`.